 - Severe – AHI reading of more than 30 episodes an hour

-Losing weight, cutting down alcohol consumption, stopping smoking, and getting more exercise have all been shown to improve the symptoms of sleep apnoea.
+Losing weight, cutting down on alcohol, quitting smoking, and getting more exercise have all been shown to improve the symptoms of OSA.

 CPAP (Continuous Positive Airway Pressure)